Koffi94/Teaching-HEIGVD-AMT-2019-Project-One/README.md

 The main objective of this project is to apply the patterns and techniques presented during the lectures, and to create a simple multi-tiered application in Java EE.

+## Implementation

+Details about the implementation of the project can be found [here](Documentation/Implementation.md).

 ## Prerequisites

 You need these programs installed on your system: